rainbowmoonlight/Face-Recognition-FrontEnd/README.md

 Click Register and or Sign in to go to Homepage of Smart Brain.
 Put your image link and press detect, it will recognize the face from the image.
+Click Sign out to go back to the sign in page.